makskostyshen/totalVictory/docs/workflow.md

 - **read doc of framework x**
 - **create controller**
 - **...**

+## Branches

+Branch should have the name of its issue:

+- Issue: **vict-69: [Backup] - add backup file (1h)**
+- Branch: **vict-69**

+Work, related to specific issue needs to be done only in its branch

+## Commits

+Every commit should be explained by its name.
+Name should be specific.
+Name convention on example:

+**vict-69: Create repository methods**

+- **vict-69:** - name of task, every commit should start from name of branch
+- **Create repository methods** - what was done

 Contact me in case of any suggestions or improvements